-Certification as a Certified B Corp requires that a company achieve a reviewed assessment score of at least an 80.
-The review process includes a phone review and a random selection of indicators for verifying documentation.
+Recognition as a Certified B Corp requires that a company achieve a reviewed assessment score of at least 80.
+The review process includes a phone review and a random selection of indicators to for verify documentation.
 The assessment also includes a disclosure questionnaire, including any sensitive practices, fines, and sanctions related to the company or its partners.